Red-Torque/Red-Torque-26/Readme.md

 **Testing / tuning process:** PID gains were tuned iteratively on a taped-out mock track approximating the WRO field's wall spacing, starting with proportional gain only (increased until the car reliably oscillated, then backed off), then adding derivative gain to damp that oscillation, then a small integral term to correct steady-state drift toward one wall.
 Each iteration was judged against wall touches per lap and lap consistency (time variance across repeated laps) rather than raw lap time alone, since a fast but unstable run scores worse in obstacle rounds than a slightly slower, consistent one.

-> Next step: once formal test runs are logged, add a concrete before/after table here (e.g. "Wall touches/lap: 4 → 0.5; Lap time variance: ±2.1s → ±0.4s").
-This is the single highest-value addition you can make to this section for the rubric — real numbers beat any description of method.

 [Back To Top](#rt-x7--team-red-torque)

 ---